 Can I create my own geo-location tag or do I need an Instagram Marketing Agency to do it for me?

-While your Instagram growth may indeed need some help from Ampfluence (shameless plug) an Instagram marketing agency, in this case, creating a custom geo-location tag is a fairly straightforward process.
+While your organic Instagram growth may indeed need some help from Ampfluence (shameless plug) an Instagram marketing agency, in this case, creating a custom geo-location tag is a fairly straightforward process.

 Steps To Create A Custom Location Tag on Instagram